UtsavShukla25/delta-demo/README.md

 # delta-demo
-thus is description for git and github
+thus is description for git and github.